 When making in-state sales, it is important to determine if you are located in an origin-based or destination-based state to figure out what rate to charge for sales tax.

-New York is a destination-based state, meaning sales tax is determined based on the buyer’s location.
-That means for a New York-based seller, sales tax is generally based on the location of the buyer when selling within the state.
+Idaho is a destination-based state, meaning sales tax is determined based on the buyer’s location.
+That means for an Idaho-based seller, sales tax is generally based on the location of the buyer when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from Florida to a customer in New York City, New York, where you have nexus, you’d apply NYC’s sales tax rate to that sale.
+For instance, if you’re selling a product from California to a customer in Boise, Idaho, where you have nexus, you’d apply Boise’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your New York sales tax returns.
-Filing and remittance can vary in frequency, typically monthly, quarterly, or annually.
+The next step after collection is filing and remitting your Idaho sales tax returns.
+Filing and remittance can vary in frequency, typically monthly, quarterly, semi-annually, or annually.
+By default, all businesses are required to file sales tax returns monthly.
+If you have low sales volume and sales tax liability, you can reach out to the Idaho State Tax Commission to request a quarterly or annual filing.

-It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with New York sales tax regulations.
+It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Idaho’s sales tax regulations.

-To file your sales tax return for New York, a few options are available:
+To file your sales tax return for Idaho, a few options are available:

-Here are the specific penalties for non-compliance with sales tax regulations in New York:
+Here are the specific penalties for non-compliance with sales tax regulations in Idaho:

-This guide breaks down everything you need to know about the Georgia’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle Georgia’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about the Golden State’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle California’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in Georgia.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in California.

-A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in Georgia include:
+A physical nexus means having a significant physical presence or engaging in enough activities within a state to require collecting and paying sales tax.
+The factors that determine a physical nexus in California include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-Beginning January 1, 2020, the threshold for economic nexus in Georgia is $100,000 in gross revenue or 200 transactions on the previous or current calendar year’s sales.
+Beginning April 1, 2019, the threshold for economic nexus in California is $500,000 in gross revenue on the previous or current calendar year’s sales.

 While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in Georgia.
+To access a comprehensive list of these rules, please refer to the CA Department of Tax and Fee Administration (CDTFA).

-Knowing whether the goods you’re selling or services you’re offering are taxable in Georgia is one of the first things you need to know.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in California.

-Almost all goods are taxable in Georgia, including:
+Almost all goods are taxable in California, including:

 The goods that are exempt from sales tax are: